Are Lizards Poisonous or Venomous? (What You Need to Know

 That’s a fair question.
 We grow up hearing about dangerous reptiles, from venomous snakes to deadly Komodo dragons.
 But what about the lizards you see around your home?

 No, lizards generally aren’t poisonous or venomous and aren’t harmful to people, dogs, or cats.
 The majority are harmless insect-eaters that just want to stay out of your way.
-Only two lizard species, (the Gila monster and the Mexican beaded lizard), have venom; and you’re unlikely to ever see those unless you live in certain desert areas.
+Only two lizard species in North America are venomous: the Gila monster and the Mexican beaded lizard.
+And you’re unlikely to ever see those unless you live in certain desert areas.

 For most of us, the lizards we see every day (like house geckos, anoles, or skinks) don’t have toxin, and they don’t pose any real danger to people or pets.